Ride-The-Lightning/RTL/Application_features.md

 #### Send Payment
 - Verify and Send Payments

+### Invoices
+- Add Invoice with Optional Memo and Amount and Generate payment request
+- List Invoices

 ### Node Config
 - Read-only view of Node conf files for lnd and bitcoin